 One great thing about these badges is that you can also collect them while doing meet-ups and workouts, which means you can do all three at the same time.

 I’ve just passed the halfway mark for all the badges; routes and other achievements.
 One badge I’m gonna be chasing soon is the Working From Home Badge.
 To get this achievement badge, you need to ride 10 km in a single activity for 14 days in a row.

 6/ Why Do Other Riders Have Books or Laptops?

-Did you know that riders with a “book” or “laptop” displayed on their handlesbars are taking part in a Workout.
+Did you know that riders with a “book” or “laptop” displayed on the handlesbars of their avatar are doing a Workout?
 And that the colour of the screen indicates the zone they’re riding.

 When you do a workout in Zwift, you can still choose a route to do it on.
 You won’t “feel” the actual route but instead will be working the efforts as per your workout.
-You can still get route badges this way.
+Remember, you can still get route badges this way.

 7/ Use Your Power Ups

 While riding in-game, you can earn what are known as power ups.
 Usually when you ride under an arch – like at the end of a sprint – you can randomly get one – as long as you don’t have an unused one already.

 If you have one, you’ll see it in the circle in the top left of your screen.
 Press the power up to activate it and make the most of whatever it treats you to.